top of page

 Engaging Community

-Over the course of 2023 and 2024, the project team will work with the community to identify, research, and define the locations of burial sites that will be integrated into the City’s database as a planning and preservation tool.
+Over the course of 2023 and 2024, the project team worked with the community to identify, research, and define the locations of burial sites that will be integrated into the City’s database as a planning and preservation tool.

 The City of Charleston passed its first cemetery protection ordinance in 2021.
 However, without a map and inventory of Black burial grounds, these sites could be destroyed or damaged during development or climate change.
 Black burial grounds are at greatest risk, and this project aims to equitably involve community members in protecting these sacred places.